aboucaud/deeplearning4astro_labs_2019/labs/deblending/README.md

 Instructions
 ------------
-You will create deep learning models to perform a deblending task, starting first with a detection task and followed by a more complex image regression task.
+The goal of this titorial is create deep learning models to perform a deblending task (i.e. segment 2 overalpping galaxies in an image), starting first with a detection task and followed by a more complex image regression task.

+Sine the computation task is large without GPUs,

 Each model you create should be placed in a `.py` file whose name **HAS TO** follow the rule `nameofthebinome_submissionname.py`, with a **SINGLE** underscore to separate both names and no other specific character.